 Join us for COMSOL Day Toronto to engage in product demonstrations, meet with others in the field of simulation and multiphysics modeling as well as chat with COMSOL technical and sales staff.
 Feel free to invite your colleagues.

 View our preliminary schedule below and note some sessions are subject to change.
 Register for free today!

 See how you can deploy the power of high-fidelity simulation to engineers, designers, operators, and scientists throughout your organization.

-This introductory demonstration will show you the fundamental workflow of the COMSOL Multiphysics® modeling environment.
-We will cover all of the key modeling steps, including geometry creation, setting up physics, meshing, solving, and postprocessing.
+Learn the fundamental workflow of COMSOL Multiphysics®.
+This introductory demonstration will show you all of the key modeling steps, including geometry creation, setting up physics, meshing, solving, and postprocessing.

 Learn about the Acoustics Module and how it can be used to model sounds waves, their propagation, and their interaction with solids at both small and large scales.
 Use cases include nondestructive testing, speakers, microphones, and sonar.

 Get an overview of using the CFD Module for laminar, turbulent, non-Newtonian, and multiphase flows as well as flow in microfluidic devices.
 We will discuss conjugate heat transfer with the combination of heat transfer in solids and heat transfer in fluids, including thermal radiation effects.
 These phenomena could also be coupled with structural mechanics, chemical reactions, and particle tracing.